hanbzu/sleeper-model-lite/src/README.md

 console.log(output);
 ```

-## Testing Strategy
+## Testing Coverage

-Each module can be tested independently:
+All modules have comprehensive test coverage:

-1. **expressions.js** - Test expression parsing and evaluation with various parameter/flow combinations
+1. **expressions.js** - Expression parsing and evaluation with various parameter/flow combinations
-2. **balance.js** - Test node balance solving with different graph topologies
+2. **balance.js** - Node balance solving with different graph topologies (including edge cases)
-3. **verification.js** - Test balance verification with valid and invalid solutions
+3. **verification.js** - Balance verification with valid and invalid solutions
-4. **formatter.js** - Test output formatting for all result types
+4. **formatter.js** - Output formatting for all result types
 5. **solver.js** - Integration tests with complete system configurations

+### Adding New Tests

+When adding new functionality:

+1. Create or update the corresponding `.test.js` file
+2. Use descriptive test names with `it('should...')`
+3. Group related tests with `describe()`
+4. Test both success and error cases
+5. Run `npm run test:coverage` to verify coverage

 ## Design Principles